Fluctuating Non-linear Non-equilibrium System in Terms of Nambu Thermodynamics: Nambu non-equilibrium thermodynamics

 This limitation can be overcome by introducing a Nambu bracket.
 It is because, in the absence of dissipative terms, the Nambu dynamics is given by the Nambu bracket, having multiple conserved quantities, Hamiltonians.
 This fact guarantees the description of cycles.
 After introducing the dissipative terms, we arrive at the Nambu non-equilibrium thermodynamics.

-We have also obtained in general, a ``exsitence theorem'' which states that any autonomous system for $N$ variables, the $N-1$ Hamiltonians $\{H_1, \cdots, H_{N-1}\}$ and one entropy $S$, such that the original the set of autonomous differential equations can be expressed in terms of the Nambu non-equilibrium thermodynamics, which we introduced in this paper.
+We could not established completely, the ``existence theorem'' which states that any autonomous system for $N$ variables, the $N-1$ Hamiltonians $\{H_1, \cdots, H_{N-1}\}$ and one entropy $S$, such that the original the set of autonomous differential equations can be expressed in terms of the Nambu non-equilibrium thermodynamics.
+Although the ``existence theorem'' can be proved locally, there exists a lot of counter-examples for the global existence theorem.
+Therefore, we have introduced the Nambu non-equilibrium thermodynamics under the assumption of the existence of $N-1$ Hamiltonians.

 The entropy terms may break some of the conservation laws, existed originally in the Nambu dynamics.
 However, if one of the conserved quantities remains, the thermodynamics can describe the cycle.
 Even if all the conservation laws are broken, there is a possibility for the cyclic motion to remain, for which we call the system has ``a pseudo-conservation law ''\footnote{Relationships that can be regarded as approximately conservative on a given time scale.}.
 This may happen from the competition between two ``motive forces''; one is to make cycles by Nambu dynamics with multiple Hamiltonians, and the other is the dissipation by entropy.
 For the cyclic motion (cycle) to occur, we have the increasing period of entropy and the decreasing period of it.
 This oscillatory behavior may be realized under a certain competition of the above mentioned two motive forces.
 The problem we study in this paper is, not limited to the triangular reactions, but are applicable to the vast non-equilibrium phenomena far from the equilibrium, in particular for the systems with limit cycles, in which Nambu non-equilibrium thermodynamics plays as important role in understanding the phenomena.
 Some examples to support our claim are given, in the LCR circuit, the chemical BZ reactions, and the signal propagation in the nerve.